We are proud to be supporting Gas Safety Week 2018, taking place 17th – 23rd September.

 Tip 1 - Check your Landlord’s Gas Safety Record

-By law, your landlord must keep gas appliances supplied for you to use in good condition.
-They should arrange a gas safety check every 12 months and give you a record of the check.
+By law, Stockport Homes as your landlord must keep gas appliances supplied for you to use in good condition.
+We will arrange a gas safety check every 12 months and give you a record of the check.

 For example, lazy yellow or orange flames instead of crisp blue ones, black marks on or around the appliance and too much condensation in the room.